leios/gpu-handbook/src/content/intro.md

 There's nothing worse than being sold a tool you can't actually use in practice.
 That's why I am absolutely encouraging you to take the code in this book and rewrite it into the language of your choice.

-For the rest of this chapter, I will try to discuss a host of "things that are good to know" about the current state of GPGPU programming.
-I fully expect you to skip around and read sections of interest or possibly skip skip ahead to the next chapters on the GPU software-harware interface or specific examples.
-This is a book.
-It's up to you to read it how you feel best suits you.

-## The big green elephant in the room
+But there is still another catch.
+One that is much harder to explain.
+One I hinted at earlier in this section.

 When you buy a CPU, it doesn't matter whether you buy one from AMD or Intel, both will work approximately the same regardless of whether you are using Python, C, Rust, or any other language.
 Unfortunately, that is not the case when it comes to GPUs.
-As stated in the previous section, CUDA only really works on NVidia devices.
+As stated previously, CUDA only really works on NVIDIA devices.
 ROCm is probably the closest to CUDA you can get with AMD cards.
-If you are running a modern Mac (with Apple Silicon), then you will be encouraged to use Metal, which is a hybrid graphics and compute API.
+If you are running a modern Mac (with Apple Silicon), then you will be encouraged to use Metal, which is a hybrid graphics and compute interface.

-None of these APIs talk to each other.
+None of these languages talk to each other.
-You can't run Metal on NVidia cards.
+You can't run Metal on NVIDIA cards.
 You can't run ROCm on Macs.

-But what if you have multiple users?
+But what if you are writing "real" software and have multiple users, all with different hardware?
-One uses a Mac.
+One might use a Mac.
-Another uses an Intel GPU.
+Another might use an Intel GPU.
-Another uses an NVidia one.
+Another, an NVIDIA one.
 What do you do?

 Good question.